-121 Drawing I
+121 Drawing I 3 credit hours

 Offered fall semester.
 Four hours lecture/studio a week.
 Fee: \$30.00.

 The study and use of line, shape and value in drawing objects in space.
 Contour line and perspective are used to represent still life, landscape, and the figure.
 Media include pencil, charcoal, pen and ink, and marker.